semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 This is an experimental matching mode for Semgrep OSS Engine.
 Many of the features described in this document are subject to change.
 Your feedback is important and helps us to make desirable adjustments.
 :::

 Aliengrep is an alternative to the [generic pattern-matching engine](/writing-rules/generic-pattern-matching/) for analyzing files written in any language.
 The pattern syntax resembles the usual Semgrep pattern syntax.
-This documents provides a reference of the features supported by Aliengrep.
+This document provides a reference to the syntactic features that Aliengrep supports.

 ## Minimal example

-Specify that a rule uses Aliengrep engine by setting `options.generic_engine: aliengrep` [TODO: use a dedicated field `analyzer: aliengrep`?].
+Specify that a rule uses the Aliengrep engine by setting `options.generic_engine: aliengrep` [TODO: use a dedicated field `analyzer: aliengrep`?].
 See the Semgrep rule example below:

 ```yaml
 rules: